 Longjing tea benefits:

-Longjing tea has a high level antioxidants like catechins and polyphenolic compounds, which can reduce the risk of cancer.
+Longjing tea has a high level of antioxidants like catechins and polyphenolic compounds, which can reduce the risk of cancer.

 Stress and Anxiety

 Longjing Tea contains an amino acid called L-Theanine, which is a known substance, helps to counter the stimulant effects of the caffeine in the tea, then helps us to relax and reduce anxiety.